meshery/meshery/docs/pages/installation/eks.md

 ## Installation: Using `mesheryctl`

-Query the name of your cluster and region.
-Fetch the information from the specified cluster and save to the meshery configuration file.
-Configure Meshery to connect to your EKS cluster by executing:
+By executing the command, It asks for the aws region name and cluster name.
+Create an AWS session and EKS client.
+It describes the specified EKS cluster to obtain necessary information such as the cluster endpoint and certificate data.Then modifies Meshery kubeconfig file with the cluster details and authentication information.
+Finally, outputs a success message indicating that the kubeconfig file has been updated and written to the specified path.

 {% capture code_content %}$ mesheryctl system config eks{% endcapture %}
 {% include code.html code=code_content %}